Sample Scores and Recordings

 Sibelius Scores

 These scores were all composed by me and produced using Sibelius score-writing software.
 You can look at them and play them back on your own computer (Windows/Mac with suitable soundcard/MIDI equipment), but you’ll need the Scorch plug-in from Sibelius first.
-None of the scores below is bigger than 21K, and you only need one plug-in to play them all!
-It might also be worth pointing out that the quality of the sounds you hear depends largely on your General MIDI equipment — it all sounds like music on my Yamaha SW1000XG, but more like a tinny, cheap radio on my other soundcard.
+It might also be worth pointing out that the quality of the sounds you hear depends largely on your General MIDI equipment — it all sounds like music on my Yamaha SW1000XG (or did when I still used it), but more like a tinny, cheap radio on some other soundcards.

 1. Cradle Song